ulissigroup/GASpy_regressions/README.md

 2. Analyze/visualize GASpy's DFT data and the surrogate models' data

 ## Overview
-`feature_puller.py` contains a Python class, `FeaturePuller`, that pulls and pre-processes data from GASpy's database.
-`Regress.ipynb` then uses these pre-processed data to perform regressions, which yield models that can predict adsorption energies from structural information (e.g., coordination number, adsorbate identity, etc.).
+The main bread and butter of this submodule is the `GAspyRegressor` class inside the `regressor.py` module.
+You instantiate this class by passing it filter settings for it to pull and parse GASdb data from our Mongo DB.
+You then use one of the `GASpyRegressor.fit_*` methods to perform the regression.
+Afterwards, you may pass parsed mongo documents to the `GASpy_regressor.predict` method to make predictions.
+You can get these parsed mongo documents from the `gaspy.utils.get_docs` function.

 These models may be combined with GASpy_predict (https://github.com/ktran9891/GASpy_predict) and GASpy to create automated feedback loops of DFT-simulation, surrogate model regression, prediction, and more DFT-simulation.
 To facilitate this feedback loop, we created `update_model.ipynb`.
-This notebook is a trimmed version of `Regress.ipynb` that creates and saves only the models that we plan to use in the feedback loop.
+This notebook is a trimmed version of `sandbox.ipynb` that creates and saves only the models that we plan to use in the feedback loop.
 We then use Jupyter to convert `update_model.ipynb` into a standard Python file, `update_model.py`, which can be executed by shell scripts (`update_model.sh`), which can be executed in Cron jobs.
 Thus, we can automate the modeling portion of the feedback loop.